Chalarangelo/30-seconds-of-code/snippets/sample.md

 tags: list,random,beginner
 ---

-Returns a random element from an array.
+Returns a random element from a list.

-Use `randint()` to generate a random number that corresponds to an index in the list, return the element at that index.
+Use `random.randint()` to generate a random number that corresponds to an index in the list, return the element at that index.

 ```py
 from random import randint